 3. Let Your Camera Guide You

-A fun and free way to explore NYC is through the lens of your camera.
+A fun and free way to explore cheap things to do in NYC is through the lens of your camera.
 One of my favorite things to do is choose a random neighborhood, DSLR in hand, and wander without a plan.
 I always make awesome organic discoveries along the way.

 That being said, if you want a licensed NYC sightseeing guide and professional photographer to show you around my company is happy to assist.
-Check out our private custom photo safaris, with every tour including high resolution photos of your group to keep.
-We offer 30% off with code “NYCSAFARIS16”!Here's how to enjoy the best of #NYC for #cheap! #BudgetTravel Click To Tweet
+Check out our private custom photo tours, with every tour including high resolution photos of your group to keep.
+We offer 10% off with code “NYCSAFARIS16”!Here's how to enjoy the best of #NYC for #cheap! #BudgetTravel Click To Tweet

 4. Know Where To Get Buzzed